-We follow ASC 718, "Compensation-Stock Compensation" with regard to our equity incentive plans.
+The Company applies the provisions of ASC 718, "Compensation-Stock Compensation" with regard to its equity incentive plans.
 ASC 718 covers a wide range of share-based compensation arrangements including stock options, restricted stock plans, performance-based awards, stock appreciation rights and employee stock purchase plans.
 ASC 718 requires that compensation cost relating to stock-based payment transactions be recognized in financial statements.
 The cost is measured based on the fair value of the equity or liability instruments issued.